Spinal osteoarthropathy

+Spinal osteoarthropathy in snakes, also known as Charcot's disease (/ʃɑːrˈkoʊ/ shar-KOH, /fr/), is a chronic musculoskeletal disorder characterized by proliferative and degenerative changes affecting the vertebral column, including the vertebral bodies, articular processes, and intervertebral articulations.

 The movement of reptiles with this ailment appears jittery and wooden, and the head movement will be greatly restricted.
-The condition worsens as the patient ages; the end result is a reptile fused together by its own bones.
+The condition worsens as the patient ages; the result is a reptile fused together by its own bones.
 They are usually euthanized well before this stage, but in general these animals can live their short lives comfortably with little pain.

 Spinal osteoarthropathy can also occur in humans.